ankitgyawali/awesome-interface/readme.md

 [Awesome Interface](https://ankitgyawali.github.io/awesome-interface) parses all of the awesome lists using python and dumps the data into a JSON object.
 The JSON data is then displayed in a single page application using AngularJS.
 The motivation behind this was to have quick access to all of the awesome resources in an easy manner.
 There is room for improvement with the list parser and room for expansion of the project which is described [here](https://ankitgyawali.github.io/awesome-interface/#/about).

 ##How it works:
-init.py and parse.py from the repository can be used to parse the awesome lists that are listed  in the [parent awesome list.](https://github.com/sindresorhus/awesome)
+init.py and parse.py from the repository can be used to parse the child awesome lists that are listed  in the [parent awesome list.](https://github.com/sindresorhus/awesome)
-The data is pushed to repository every two weeks to catch up with the changes in awesome lists.
+The data is pushed to repository to every two weeks to so that awesome-interface can catch up and render the changes in awesome lists.

 ##How to use:
 The application runs [here](https://ankitgyawali.github.io/awesome-interface).
 Running